Skiftstar/guiAPI/README.md

 [Adding to Project: Maven](https://jitpack.io/#Skiftstar/guiAPI)

+When building your Plugin, I recommend shading this API (it might work without shading but no 100% guarantee here).
+[Here's a link for the shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/)

 Examples:

 Creating a simple chest Window with an Apple in the 6th slot that messages the player "Hello Minecraft!" once it is clicked